anthonycorletti/krm-examples/gke/python-trainer-server/README.md

 # krm-examples/gke/python-trainer-server

-This is a work in progress demo to illustrate a basic trainer-serving multi-node architecture.
+This is a demo to illustrate a simple trainer-server multi-node architecture.